 When you come home after heart surgery, you can make your recovery smoother if you follow some simple tips.
 Watch out for infections, eat a healthy diet, and stick to your doctor's instructions about when it's OK to get back to your daily activities.

-Taking Care of the Cut Made by Your Surgeon
+Taking Care of the Incision Made by Your Surgeon

 It's important to: